sandhyaparna/Data-Science/Modeling/Feature Engineering.md

 * Brings power of non-linearity to linear models as feature crosses eg-x1x2 or x1^2 are non-linear
 * Crossing is only possible with categorical or discretized columns.
 * If var1 has 3 categeories, Var2 has 5 categories, the number of features crosses=15 categories.
 But if we mention less number of hash buckets, it can help us control sparsity & collisions where a group of a few feature crosses fall into 1 hash bucket.
 To increase sparsity u can choose 2N hash buckets, to dec u can choose sq root N
 * Embedding - Instead of just one-hot encoding of feature crosses i.e 15 combination as in above example.
 Pass them through a dense layer that creates embedding.
-Embeddings are weighted some of the feature crosses, the weights that go into the embedding layer are learned from the data.
+Embeddings are real valued numbers because they are weighted some of the feature crosses and the weights that go into the embedding layer are learned from the data.

 ### Numeric
 When data is missing in the Numeric column - For that column create a new extra column to identify if the data is missing or not.
 If data is missing then 1 otherwise 0